aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

 Prompt hardening alone reduces marker-based injection by roughly 65% and semantic injection by roughly 55%.
 It's not a complete defense — nothing heuristic is — but it's the right structural foundation.

-**What it doesn't stop:** Semantic injection — instructions delivered through convincing natural language without any structural markers.
+It doesn't stop semantic injection — instructions delivered through convincing natural language without any structural markers.
 A document written as a plausible corporate policy, citing a compliance requirement and a SOC2 audit cycle, can still direct the LLM's behavior at a 15–30% success rate even with hardened prompts.
 That residual requires ML-based intent classifiers (Llama Guard, NeMo Guardrails, ShieldGemma) to close.

-**Check your implementation now:**
+Check your implementation:

 - [ ] Are your retrieved documents placed in the system message or the user message? (user message is correct — the system message should be reserved for operator instructions only, which the model weights more heavily)
 - [ ] Are retrieved documents individually fenced, or concatenated into a block?